A Book Lover's Road Trip Guide to UK

 Brontë Waterfall & Bridge

-- Haworth Moor, Haworth, Keighley, United Kingdom
+– Address: Haworth Moor, Haworth, Keighley, United Kingdom

-- Visit whenever
+– Opening hours: Visit whenever

 OH La La, The Original Bronte Stationery Store

-- Open Wednesday to Friday: 11AM – 4PM
+– Wednesday to Friday: 11AM – 4PM

-- Open Saturday & Sunday: 11AM – 5PM
+– Saturday and Sunday: 11AM – 5PM

-- Monday & Tuesday: Closed
+– Monday and Tuesday: Closed

 Bowness-on-Windermere

-Photo Credit: Pictures Colour Library | Alamy
+Photo Credit: Pictures Colour Library / Alamy

 If you were ever curious about the inspiration for Beatrix Potter’s world of Peter Rabbit, be sure to add Bowness-on-Windermere to your road trip itinerary.
-Not only does the area have an abundance of gorgeous greenery and scenic views, but there are quite a few sites any bibliophile will enjoy.
+Not only does the area have an abundance of gorgeous greenery and scenic views, but there are quite a few sites that any bibliophile will enjoy.

 Photo Credit: The Real Lake District